MET CS 667 -- Enterprise Java

 Boston, MA 02215

-The Java Enterprise Edition (Java EE) architecture is explored starting with the
+and remote method invocation (RMI).
+The J2EE architecture is explored starting with the

 presentation layer which includes the servlets and Java Server Pages (JSP).

-The business layer is examined using the enterprise java beans (EJB).
+be covered extensively.
+The business layer is covered using the enterprise java beans

 Course Grading Policy

 The course grade will be based on active class participation (10%), assignments (30%), mid term exam (30%), and

 final exam (30%).
 Assignments and projects are expected to be submitted by their respective

 due dates.
 Late submission grades will be scaled with respect to the minimum grade of those submitted on time.